sushant-suse/longhorn-article/Longhorn_v2.md

 > **Note**: Longhorn can be fully managed via `kubectl` and APIs, the UI provides an intuitive alternative for non-CLI users.

-### Longhorn CSI Driver
+### Longhorn Container Storage Interface (CSI) Driver
-The Container Storage Interface (CSI) Driver is the component that allows Kubernetes workloads to interact with Longhorn as a persistent storage provider using the standard CSI interface.

-The CSI driver enables Kubernetes applications to use Longhorn storage as if they were interacting with any other cloud-native storage provider, making it fully compatible with Kubernetes storage operations.
+The CSI Driver is the component that allows Kubernetes workloads to interact with Longhorn as a persistent storage provider using the standard CSI interface.
+The CSI driver allows Kubernetes applications to use Longhorn storage seamlessly and ensures full compatibility with Kubernetes storage operations.

 Following are the main responsibilities of the Longhorn CSI Driver:
 - It enables Kubernetes to automatically create and attach Longhorn volumes when needed.